Tuck · Comparisons · Tuck vs Baby Monitor - Baby Cam

 What does Tuck do that Cloud Nanny Cam doesn't?

 A lot.
-Two-way talk, cry detection, AI scene captions, generative lullabies in a cloned family voice, written morning sleep diary, Bluetooth offline fallback, and a privacy posture that keeps video on-device by default.
+Two-way talk, cry detection, AI scene captions, a curated lullaby library, written morning sleep diary, free family viewer access, Bluetooth offline fallback, and a privacy posture that keeps video out of continuous cloud storage.
 Cloud Nanny Cam's headline feature is cloud recording — Tuck deliberately doesn't do that.

 Is Cloud Nanny Cam safe to use?